LBHackney-IT/lbh-housing-register/README.md

 This app will form part of the user journey, with an multi-step questionnaire which determines the users' eligibility before being able to continue and submit their application, this breaks down into the following steps:

 - Article detailing advice and process which signposts the user to the housing registration app
-- Qualifying quiz (`/apply/qualify`): Which checks at a basic level if the user and their immediate family are eligible for social housing within Hackney
+- Qualifying quiz (`/apply`): Which checks at a basic level if the user and their immediate family are eligible for social housing within Hackney
 - Registration form: *needs more detail around steps*
-- Documentation: *needs more detail - uploads required*
 - Submit: Ability to submit the application via the housing registration API

 ## Development

-This app has been built using [React](https://create-react-app.dev), with components built out using the [Hackney design system](https://design-system.hackney.gov.uk/developing/react) as reference.
+This app has been built using [Next.js](https://nextjs.org), with components built out using the [Hackney design system](https://design-system.hackney.gov.uk/developing/react) as reference.

 ### Components

-The components are taken from the [design system](https://design-system.hackney.gov.uk), with only the relevant the mark-up being copied into the react components.
+The components are taken from the [design system](https://design-system.hackney.gov.uk), with only the relevant mark-up being copied into the react components.
 You may find for this reason that not all variants of each component exists within this app, this is because not everything is entirely relevant to the housing register; we should add only those components and the required variants as and when they are needed to reduce down maintenance of this tool.

 Unlike the mark-up, the styling and javascript are available as a package and easily imported from the [lbh-frontend](https://github.com/LBHackney-IT/LBH-frontend) library (using `npm`).
 We should continue to support this approach, for example: